gittwenstein/acme-42-checker/README.md

 Using these ready-made tests is a fast way to check your code compliance during development, and gives you a better chance to succeed once your code faces Darth Moul.

 ### Evaluators
-Lost of work to do?
+Heaps of work to do?
 Don't feel like wasting time making sure the code you have to evaluate compiles and does what it's supposed to do?
-Download, unzip, run script, and back to your own development.
+Download, unzip, run script, and back to your own code.

 ## How?